marcelaulloa/sunshine_europe/README.md

 # Where the sun shines in Europe?

 ## Objective - Problem description
-Data engineering project to analyze data from several meteorological stations in Europe to see how much sunshine each country gets per year.
+Data engineering project to analyze data from several meteorological stations in Europe to see how much sunshine each country gets yearly.

 ## Data Source Explained
-The dataset choosen was the Daily Sunshine duration from the [European Climate Assessment & Dataset project](https://www.ecad.eu/).
+The dataset chosen was the Daily Sunshine duration from the [European Climate Assessment & Dataset project](https://www.ecad.eu/).
 How to find the dataset:
 Daily Data > Download predefined subsets (ASCII) > Daily sunshine duration SS

 The data comes in a zip folder containing several .txt files.
 The majority of the files contain the same column structure: